Significant court rulings during the past decade continue to reshape juvenile justice policy.

 During the time of the Miller ruling, 28 states had mandatory juvenile life without parole sentences that were in conflict with the Supreme Court ruling.
 In the four years since Miller, 14 of those original 28 states have enacted laws to be in compliance with federal law.

 The laws vary as to how many years a juvenile must serve before being eligible for parole review.
 On one side of the spectrum, Nebraska and Texas require 40 years to be served before parole review, with three states—Louisiana, Massachusetts and Pennsylvania—setting it at 35 years.
 Seven states—Arkansas, Connecticut, Delaware, Michigan, North Carolina, Utah, Washington and Wyoming—require that 20 to 30 years be served, Nevada has set it between 15 and 20 years, and California and West Virginia set it at 15 years.
 In Iowa, South Dakota and Vermont, an amount is not specified, with judges given discretion in setting the term.
-Eighteen states and the District of Columbia have laws that completely abolish juvenile life without parole.
+Twenty four states and the District of Columbia, seen in the map below, have laws that completely abolish juvenile life without parole.